GenericMappingTools/pygmt/doc/contributing.md

 * Getting started/developer documentation, with source text in ReST `*.rst` and markdown `*.md` files under the `doc/` folder.

-The documentation are written primarily in [reStructuredText](https://docutils.sourceforge.io/rst.html) and built by [Sphinx](http://www.sphinx-doc.org/).
+The documentation is written primarily in [reStructuredText](https://docutils.sourceforge.io/rst.html) and built by [Sphinx](http://www.sphinx-doc.org/).
 Please refer to {gmt-docs}`reStructuredText Cheatsheet <devdocs/rst-cheatsheet.html>`